 According to Dueñas, waves will remain tight for the first two weeks after you get the beach-wave perm; then you'll start to see a 20% reduction in bend.
-Although you can use a curling iron anytime post-treatment, this is a great time to go in on your own and add some extra wave.
+Although you can use a curling iron safely at any time post-treatment, this is a great time to go in on your own and add some extra wave.
 For a polished look, she recommends adding a few curls around the face.
-Plus, due to the chemical nature of the treatment, these fresh curls should last for about a week.
+Plus, due to the nature of the treatment, these added curls should last for about a week.

-Dueñas also tells us that if you're in the habit of curling your hair every day (thus exposing your strands to lots of heat), in the long run, the beach-wave perm will actually save you time and damage, especially if your natural hair type is coarse and heavy.
-In terms of product, day-to-day styling will be pretty low-maintenance.
+Dueñas also tells us that if you're in the habit of curling your hair every day (thus exposing your strands to lots of heat), in the long run, the beach-wave perm will actually save you time and damage—especially if your natural hair type is coarse and heavy.
+In terms of products, day-to-day styling should be pretty low-maintenance.

 "With new texture comes the need for new product," she tells us.
 "Try scrunching in a frothy mousse while the hair is still wet to encourage wave and separation.
 Or to moisturize and silken, you can run a hydration-packed styling cream through your ends before allowing to air dry."

 Check out some of our favorite options for hair texture below: